AERONET-Project/AeroLinux/README.md

 ```bash
   sudo ./installer.sh
 ```
-Thereafter you will be prompted to enter a new user which will become the default user of the system.
+Thereafter, you will be prompted to enter a new user which will become the default user of the system.